bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 #### Stacks

-Stacks works on the principle of first in last out and last in first out.
+Stacks works on the principle of first in last out and last in first out(LIFO).

 ```javascript
 //Create a class stack